vrandall66/front-end-submissions-public/1703/mod-4/byob/COLE-CIARA.md

 ### Feature Completion

-**40 points**: Developer has implemented all 10 endpoints, 4 are secured via JWTs and one is a custom endpoint that filters data based on query params.
-The database is seeded with at least two tables and one relationship.
+**40 points**: Developer appears to have implemented all endpoints and secured them with JWTs but the instructor cannot verify because there are bugs in the application.

 * I get a syntax error when attempting to generate a JWT for myself at the home page of the application.